Nolan Arenado Player Props: Cardinals vs. Rockies

 Nolan Arenado At The Plate

-- Among the qualifying hitters in MLB play, he ranks 43rd in batting average, 88th in on-base percentage, and 104th in slugging.
+- Among the qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 65th and he is 87th in slugging.

+- In 90.9% of his 11 games this season, Arenado has picked up at least one hit.
+He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.